 A Kiwi, depending on the subject being discussed, is a bird native to New Zealand, a fruit that is grown in New Zealand, or a person that comes from New Zealand.
 And unlike the term Pom, Kiwis are more than happy to refer to themselves as such.

 Perhaps having the name associated with both a unique national symbol and the armed forces has meant that it has been widely and proudly adopted in New Zealand as a way to identify oneself as being from New Zealand.
-It’s certainly not seen as a slur.
+It’s not seen as a slur.

 Unlike Kiwi, however, the origins of the term are not quite so clear cut.
-One widely accepted explanation is that it derived from various mispronunciations of the French phrase “quelle canule”, which was in common use back in the 1770’s, and meant “what a bore!”
+One widely accepted explanation is that it derived from various mispronunciations of the French phrase “quelle canule”, which was in common use back in the 1770s, and meant “what a bore!”
 The mispronunciation of the word canule is often attributed to it being cold, with the resulting shivering playing havoc with vocal capabilities.
 That, or French with an American accent is just a bit tricky to understand.

 Some research has indicated that the origins of the term are a little bit vague.
 It is possibly a reference to the convict history of Australia, where P.O.M.E may have stood for Prisoner of Mother England.
 Another theory has it that it is a shortened version of Pomegranate, with the idea being that most British people take on the hue of a Pomegranate when exposed to the Australian climate.
 Further credence is added to this theory when you take into account the fact that Pomegranate was once Australian rhyming slang for immigrant.
+The Australian National Dictionary Centre is blunt about it: there’s no evidence whatever for the POME acronym theory.
+They date the actual path to around 1912, when pomegranate was Australian rhyming slang for immigrant, then got abbreviated to pom and pommy soon after.

 What do you think of these nicknames?
 Are you proud to be labelled a Pom, a Kiwi, a Canuck, or whatever else?
 Or does it grate at your very soul whenever someone refers to you as such?
 Let me know in the comments below!